Document Type : Original Article

 Abstract

-Introduction: Depression is one of the most important causes of disability all over the world, which has many negative consequences for the individual and the society.
-Therefore, it is important to identify the factors related to this disorder.
-The aim of this research was to compare ego strength, defense mechanisms and object relations in depressed people with healthy people.
+Introduction: Depression is one of the most significant causes of disability worldwide, with numerous adverse effects on both individuals and society.
+Therefore, it is crucial to identify factors associated with this disorder.
+This research aimed to compare ego strength, defense mechanisms, and object relations in individuals with depression and those who are healthy.

-Methods: The design of the current research was of a comparative causal type.
-The statistical population includes patients suffering from depression who visited the psychotherapy centers of Shiraz in 2018, from which a statistical sample of 35 people was selected to participate in the research.
-35 healthy people who were the same age, education and gender with the patient group were selected.
-In order to collect information, ego strength questionnaires, object relations questionnaires and defense mechanisms questionnaires were used.
-Independent t-test and analysis of variance were used to analyze the data.
+Method: The design of the current research was a comparative causal type.
+The statistical population included patients suffering from depression who visited the psychotherapy centers of Shiraz in 2018.
+A statistical sample of 35 people was selected to participate in the research.
+Additionally, 35 healthy individuals who matched the patient group in terms of age, education, and gender were selected.
+Information was collected using ego strength questionnaires, object relations questionnaires, and defense mechanisms questionnaires.
+The data was analyzed using independent t-tests and analysis of variance.

-Discussion and conclusion: The findings of this research provide evidence for the psychological damage of depression and show the role of ego strength, defense mechanisms and object relations in depression disorder.
+Discussion and Conclusion: The findings of this research provide evidence of the psychological impact of depression and highlight the roles of ego strength, defense mechanisms, and object relations in depressive disorders.

 Keywords